Category: News

 AI in Cameras: Smarter Photography

 It’s not just post-processing where AI is making waves.
 Modern cameras, particularly those in smartphones, are increasingly incorporating AI to improve the quality of images as they are being taken.
-AI can analyze a scene in real time and adjust the camera settings—such as exposure, focus, and even frame composition—to capture the best possible shot.
+Artificial intelligence can analyze a scene in real time and adjust the camera settings—such as exposure, focus, and even frame composition—to capture the best possible shot.

-Smartphones like the Google Pixel and iPhone use AI to detect faces, enhance low-light shots, and even stabilize shaky footage.
+Smartphones like the Google Pixel and iPhone use Artificial intelligence to detect faces, enhance low-light shots, and even stabilize shaky footage.
 With AI-driven computational photography, users can now take professional-grade images with no expensive equipment or technical expertise.
 The camera’s AI can even recognize specific scenes, such as landscapes or portraits, and automatically optimize settings for each.

 Expanding Creativity with Generative AI